Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Simulation Results

 \section{Simulation Results}

-We run simulation experiments where (1) preferences are uniformly random on both sides of the market with varying market sizes $N=K \in \{5, 10, 15, 20\}$; (2) player preference heterogeneity is varied with market size $N = K = 10$.
-The maximum reward an agent can get is $(K +1)$, when matched with its most preferred arm, and the minimum is 1, when matched with the least preferred.
-The reward gaps (of the means) between consecutively ranked agents are kept constant at $\Delta = 1$.
-To control the level of heterogeneity in player preferences, we use a method due to \citet{Ashlagi_Kanoria_Leshno_2017}, as also used by \citet{caucb}.
-The level of heterogeneity is controlled by a parameter $\beta \in [0, 10, 100, 1000]$.
-Heterogeneity in preferences decreases with $\beta$, and as $\beta \to \infty$ all players have the same preferences with probability 1.
-To translate $\beta$ to preference orderings we sample the mean reward $\mu^{(i)}_j$ of arm $a_j$ for player $p_i$ using the following process: These random utilities $\mu_j^{(i)}$ are mapped so that the gap in rewards between consecutively ranked arms is kept constant at $\Delta = 1$.
-The hyper-parameter $\lambda$ is set to $0.9$.\footnote{ There are alternative methods for controlling heterogeneity in player preferences, for example notions like uncoordinated/coordinated markets \cite{roglin_and_colleagues}.
+We simulate\footnote{See Appendix \ref{appendix:specs} for the specifications of the machine the experiments were run on} two scenarios: (1) uniformly random preferences with market sizes $N=K\in\{5,10,15,20\}$; and (2) varying preference heterogeneity at $N=K=10$.
+Maximum rewards range from $1$ (least preferred) to $K+1$ (most preferred) with constant gaps $\Delta=1$.
+Player heterogeneity is controlled as in \cite{Ashlagi_Kanoria_Leshno_2017,caucb} via $\beta\in\{0,10,100,1000\}$—larger $\beta$ yields less heterogeneity, with $\beta\to\infty$ implying identical preferences.
+Specifically, we sample $x_k \sim \mathrm{Uniform}(0,1)$ and $\epsilon_{k,i} \sim \mathrm{Logistic}(0,1)$, set $\overline{\mu}_i^k=\beta x_k+\epsilon_{k,i}$, and define $\mu_i^k=\#\{j:\overline{\mu}_i^j\le\overline{\mu}_i^k\}$ to maintain $\Delta=1$.
+Hyperparameters are $\lambda=0.9$ and $\kappa=10$ in PCA-SCA.\footnote{ There are alternative methods for controlling heterogeneity in player preferences, for example notions like uncoordinated/coordinated markets \cite{roglin_and_colleagues}.
 The method we use corresponds to uncoordinated markets when $\beta$ is low.
 However, coordinated markets are different, with correlation defined on the edges of the matching graph rather than the vertices.
-We find that the convergence time in these edge-correlated cases is actually comparable to when preferences are uniformly random, compared with node-correlation, where convergence time increases (see Supplement). }
+We find that the convergence time in these edge-correlated cases is actually comparable to when preferences are uniformly random, compared with node-correlation, where convergence time increases (see Appendix). }

-To objectively quantify the quality and rate of convergence, we introduce a notion of a ``convergence proxy": It measures, in sliding windows of size $\mathcal{X}$, the percentage of time-steps where market stability was greater than $\theta$.
+To objectively quantify the quality and rate of convergence, we introduce a notion of a ``convergence proxy'': It measures, in sliding windows of size $\mathcal{X}$, the percentage of time-steps where market stability was greater than $\theta$.
 It effectively measures the tendency of a market to converge within the next $\mathcal{X}$ time-steps.
-We calculate the \emph{convergence proxy} line for PCA-UCB vs PCA-TS for when agents' preferences are uniformly random and market sizes are varied.
-This allows us to objectively visualize the convergence behavior of the two approaches, and draw concrete conclusions about their behaviors.
+We calculate the ``convergence proxy'' line for PCA-UCB vs PCA-TS for random preferences and varied market sizes.
+This allows us to objectively visualize the convergence behavior of the two approaches and draw conclusions about their behaviors.